Industrial foundation repair

 Entrances were maintained and operable at all times.

-Shoring boxes are a must; this project was 12 feet deep.
+Shoring boxes are a necessity; This project was 12 feet deep.

-Perforated drain pipe failed.
-It was plugged and full of roots which caused basement to leak.
+The perforated drain pipe shown here has failed.
+It was plugged and full of roots, which caused the basement to leak.

-Walls were cleaned, cracks were chipped and caulked with polyurethane.
+The walls were cleaned, cracks were chipped, and then caulked with Polyurethane.

-The magnitude of this repair is evident in this picture.
+The sheer magnitude of this project is evident in this picture.

-Safety gear used as waterproofing membrane is troweled on.
+Proper safety gear is used as waterproofing membrane is troweled on.

 Foundation wrap was installed along with a 6 inch weeping tile and washed rock.

-Shores must be moved many times to allow for cleaning, chipping, patching, waterproofing and wrapping.
+Shores must be continually moved to allow for cleaning, chipping, patching, waterproofing, and wrapping.

 Flashing is used to protect the foundation wrap at the top.

-The work is endless and needs to be done safely and correctly.
+This project took a substantial amount of time, and needed to be done safely and correctly.

-Portion of concrete entrance that was re-poured after repairs.
+A portion of the concrete entrance that was re-poured after the repairs were completed.